-Christa Kamenetsky studied at the universities of Freiburg, Munich, Central Michigan, and Washington and is the author of Children's Literature in Hitler's Germany (Ohio University Press).
-She is a professor of English at Central Michigan University where she teaches children’s literature and comparative literature.
+Christa Kamenetsky was a schoolchild in Germany during World War II.
+She studied at the universities of Kiel, Bremen, Freiburg, Central Michigan, Munich, and Washington.
+She is also the author of The Brothers Grimm and Their Critics: Folktales and the Quest for Meaning and was a professor of English at Central Michigan University, where she taught children’s literature and comparative literature.

 Critics of the Grimms' folktales have often imposed narrow patriotic, religious, moralistic, social, and pragmatic meanings of their stories, sometimes banning them altogether from nurseries and schoolrooms.
 In this study, Kamenetsky uses the methodology of the folklorist to place the folktale research of the Grimms within the broader context of their scholarly work in comparative linguistics and literature.

 Kamenetsky shows how Nazis used children’s literature to shape a “Nordic Germanic” worldview, intended to strengthen the German folk community, the Führer, and the fatherland by imposing a racial perspective on mankind.
 Their thus corroded the last remnants of the Weimar Republic’s liberal education, while promoting a following for Hitler.